ILikeDogz/Rust_Watch_Project/README.md

   Purchase at: https://www.amazon.com/dp/B07CJYSL2T

   Information/Reference: includes U shape wires, 24 AWG, male to male, wire length 2 mm, 5 mm, 7 mm, 10 mm, 12 mm, 15 mm, 17 mm, 20 mm, 22 mm, 25 mm, 50 mm, 75 mm, 100 mm, 125 mm

+  Notes: This wire size slides in well to the display + board female headers, after using a standard jumper cable to widen the hole, without widening the hole, it is very difficult to fit the wires in.
 - 1x Custom PCB for Watch Inputs

   Information/Reference:   Altiums Files located in the repository under Watch_Input_PCB, *Errors/Warnings related to missing schematic libraries may show up, associated altium libraries are not included,